-"Raqib Shaw's paintings take the viewer to travel between the natural wonders of Kashmir and probably the most prosaic worlds of South London.
-But it is here that the artist has created his own paradise of memories, with a view of distant city buildings and skyscrapers similar to cathedrals.
+“Raqib Shaw's paintings take the viewer to travel between the natural wonders of Kashmir and probably the most prosaic worlds of South London.
+But it is here that the artist has created his own paradise of memories, with views of distant city buildings and cathedral-like skyscrapers.
 Done with a meticulously detailed and extraordinarily measured sense of design and color, each painting is designed to amaze and takes time to discover new details with each new look. " Sir Norman Rosenthal